The Taylor L. Booth graduate Fellowship is the department’s highest honor for doctoral students.

 Application procedure.
 Each candidate should submit an application letter detailing their career goals and emphasizing their experience and contributions as a teacher.
 A faculty member who has supervised the candidate’s teaching should provide a detailed letter of support.
 The candidate’s major adviser should also provide a letter of support which describes the candidate’s research accomplishments and future potential as a faculty member.
 Application materials are to be sent to the department chair.

 Below is a summary of some avenues graduate students (or applicants) can pursue to obtain financial support.
-Support is typically administered by, or in coordination with, the University of Connecticut’s Computer Science & Engineering Department.

 The Graduate School maintains a listing of internal funding opportunities.
 Especially notable among these are the

 Graduate assistantships are the most common means of direct financial support.
-Consult the graduates school’s assistantship resources for details regarding stipend and benefits.
+Consult the graduate school’s assistantship resources for details regarding stipend and benefits.
 Research Assistanships are typically offered as a part of a grant-funded research program directed by a CSE faculty member; they support student research activities.
 Teaching Assistantships are typically offered by the department; they support departmental instructional activities.
 Teaching Assistantships require English language proficiency.